 Frances: We popped into this hot little spot in the Noe Valley area for appetizers before dinner --and lucked out with a few tastings from the bartender who was checking out a new decanted wine specialty.
 This is a place where it's said to be tough to get a reservation and we understand why, since it seats only 35 or so guests.
 Getting there at opening and sitting at the bar was our smart luck.
 We also had a birds eye view into the kitchen and watched its efficient behaviors.
 That calamari with grilled Meyer lemon and chermoula spice was to die for while the grilled asparagus promised superb quality across the menu.

 Delfina: Back after some years, this icon in the Mission - an Italian-inspired James Beard Award winner - doesn't disappoint.
 You just have to go there and taste it for yourself!
 And over off Filmore Street in Pacific Heights, its Pizzeria Delfina (with pizza combos that you'd love to imagine such as "clam pie" and homemade fennel sausage with bell pappers, red onions and more as well as salads and entrees) is smugly popular with residents who quietly treasure their neighborhood gem.

 Mohica: I keep returning to this Peruvian resto offering small plates, amazing sushi-grade cebiches (ceviches), paella and a variety of entrees (seafood, beef, poultry and lamb).
-In the SOMA (South of Market) area not far from the Yerba Buena Gardens and San Francisco Museum of Modern Art, Mohica is busy but unpretentious, a favorite for downtown-living locals and people who work in the area.
+Located in SOMA, the South of Market hi-tech district [subsequently moved to the Protero Hill area at 1469 18th St.] Mohica is busy but unpretentious, a favorite for downtown-living locals and people who work in the area.
 It's a bit off the beaten path but not something to miss.